Own-Data-Privateer/imaparms/README.md

 You can run `hoardy-mail fetch` with `--any-seen --unflagged` command line options instead of the implied `--unseen --any-flagged` options, which will make it use the `FLAGGED` IMAP flag instead of the `SEEN` IMAP flag to track state, allowing you to run it simultaneously with tools that use the `SEEN` flag, like `fetchmail`, `getmail`, or just another instance of `hoardy-mail` (using the other flag).

-I.e. you can use it to run two instances of `hoardy-mail` on two separate machines and only expire old mail from the server after it was successfully backed up onto both machines.
+I.e. you can use it to run two instances of `hoardy-mail` on two separate machines and only expire old mail from the server after it was successfully backed up by both.
 Or, if you are really paranoid, you can this feature to check files produced by `fetchmail` and `hoardy-mail fetch` against each other and then simply delete duplicated files.

 Running in parallel with `fetchmail` using `maildrop` MDA for both `fetchmail` and `hoardy-mail` can be implemented like this: